 For pizza, roll crust thin.
 Bake one side of crust on a pizza stone or cookie sheet sprinkled with semolina or flour until its brown on the bottom.
 Remove from oven, flip over and cover with desired toppings.
 Return to oven and bake until crispy.

-For a dinner party, make a double batch!
+- For a dinner party, make a double batch!
 These rolls are addictive!
-I have a standard KitchenAid mixer and 2 batches just fit!
+I have a standard KitchenAid mixer and double batch fits perfectly!

 You might also like: